HipByte/RubyMotionSamples/README.md

 ## Projects

-Each one of the sub-directories in this repository is a genuine RubyMotion project that demonstrates one or more particular features of iOS, OS X or Android.
+Each one of the sub-directories in this repository is a genuine RubyMotion project that demonstrates one or more particular features of iOS, OS X, watchOS, tvOS or Android.

 The `game` directory includes samples using the new RubyMotion 4.0 cross-platform game API.
 Make sure to install the `motion-game` gem before building them.